SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 If you have more than one Dicom series to choose between, select one with preferably slice thickness 2.0 mm or less.
 For Siemens CT series, look for the name *Thorax 1.0 B30*.

-By clicking the *Advanced* button, you get access to a couple of features to get more info from your DICOM images.
-See also \ref org_custusx_dicom.

 ### Process {#description_process}

 Usually this step is fully automatic when you perform the normal Fraxinus workflow sequence